-A private membership organization dedicated to locating, collecting, preserving and interpreting the Norwegian-American experience with accuracy, integrity and liveliness.
+Dedicated to locating, collecting, preserving, and interpreting the Norwegian-American experience with accuracy, integrity and liveliness.

 The Norwegian-American Historical Association was organized October 6, 1925, by a group of far-sighted Norwegian Americans who sought to establish a national center for the collection and preservation of historical material.
 Theirs was a practical as well as thoroughly professional endeavor to provide funds for the publication of interesting books by talented scholars, who by careful research and interpretation would describe the American experience of an immigrant people then firmly rooted in the New World.
 The Association has enjoyed success and gained the recognition and respect of an international scholarly community.
-In fulfillment of its purpose, the Association has published nearly one hundred books of scholarly merit; promoted Norwegian-American historical research and literary work; and helped maintain and develop archives of Norwegian-American historical material located on the St. Olaf College campus.
-This rich program has attracted to the Association a membership of 2,000 citizens from all walks of life.
+In fulfillment of its purpose, the Association has published more than one hundred books of scholarly merit; promoted Norwegian-American historical research and literary work; and helped maintain and develop archives of Norwegian-American historical material located on the St. Olaf College campus.

 We are committed to preserving the NAHA archives for future generations.
-Find out more about our project and how you can help.
-Club 2014
+Learn more about Club 2014 and how you can help.

 1510 St. Olaf Avenue, Northfield, MN 55057-1097 USA • (507) 786-3221 • firstname.lastname@example.org